FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Abstract

 \section{Abstract}

 Blocking communication presents a major hurdle in running MoEs efficiently in distributed settings.
 To address this, we present \emph{FarSkip-Collective} which modifies the architecture of modern models to enable overlapping of their computation with communication.
 Our approach modifies the architecture to skip connections in the model and it is unclear a priori whether the modified model architecture can remain as capable, especially for large state-of-the-art models and while modifying all of the model layers.
-We answer this question in the affirmative and fully convert a series of state-of-the-art models varying from 16B to 109B parameters to enable overlapping of their communication while achieving accuracy on par with their original open-source releases.
-For example, we convert Llama 4 Scout (109B) via self-distillation and achieve average accuracy within 1\% of its instruction tuned release averaged across a wide range of downstream evaluations.
+We answer this question in the affirmative and fully convert a series of state-of-the-art models varying from 16B to 109B parameters to enable overlapping of their communication while achieving accuracy that is comparable with their original open-source releases.
+For example, we convert Llama 4 Scout (109B) via self-distillation and achieve average accuracy within 1\% of its instruction tuned release averaged over a wide range of downstream evaluations.
 In addition to demonstrating retained accuracy of the large modified models, we realize the benefits of FarSkip-Collective through optimized implementations that explicitly overlap communication with computation, accelerating both training and inference in existing frameworks.
+For inference, we demonstrate 32.6\% speedup in Time To First Token when serving a converted DeepSeek-V3 architecture with expert parallelism in SGLang and achieve 97.3\% communication-computation overlap during the prefill stage.
+During training, our approach enables 88.9\% communication overlap of the all-to-all communication collectives when pre-training DeepSeek-V3 MoE layers with expert parallelism.